KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: Force Feedback Gloves: Design Considerations and State of the Art

+The design of haptic gloves depends on the features of the human hand.
+Anthropometric studies report large variability in hand and finger dimensions \cite{chen2011human,greiner1991hand,tilley2001measure}, while the hand is capable of considerable force: mean grip forces up to 55~kg and pinch forces around 10~kg \cite{angst2010prediction}.
+Regarding mobility, the digits exhibit 21 degrees of freedom (DOFs), with four DOFs per finger and five in the thumb \cite{wang2018toward}.
+Taking into account such capabilities, the ideal haptic glove would therefore include high-fidelity haptic feedback with low latency, accurate motion tracking below perceptual thresholds, ergonomic design, unobtrusive when inactive, adaptability across hand sizes, ease of use, safety, and affordability.
 From a design perspective, each desired feature imposes new requirements that are often interrelated and sometimes contradictory.
-To analyze them, we adopt the architecture described by Wang et al. \cite{wang2018toward}, which divides exoskeletons into five subsystems: sensing, actuation, transmission, control and structure.
-Design possibilities for each subsystem are extensive \cite{du2021review,sarac2019design}, although interdependent.
-For instance, the type of control is constrained by sensing and actuation.
+To analyze them, we adopt the architecture described by Wang et al. \cite{wang2018toward}, which divides exoskeletons into five subsystems: sensing, actuation, transmission, control, and structure.
+Design possibilities for each subsystem are extensive \cite{du2021review,sarac2019design} but interdependent, e.g. the type of control is constrained by sensing and actuation.